gpfenniger/cpsc2600-finalproject/readme.md

 * User: Username, Password
 * Category: Name, Article IDs

+## What I Would Improve

+* An important piece to add is an SSL Certificate, unfortunatley this costs money of Heroku
+* Switch out stateless components for component functions
+* Switch out using HOC for responsive design for react-breakpoints
+* Use react-router instead of passing state to make calls

 ## Final Notes

 * /constants/* holds configuration information such as the websites colours